-6.28.1 Mealybug Management: Monitoring Effectiveness The farming operation records applicable mealybug, mealybug predator, and mealybug parasite levels over time AND uses these reports to monitor the effectiveness of their management program.
-The farming operation ensures that equipment and workers entering the vineyard move from less-infested to more-infested vineyards during a workday OR equipment and workers practice disinfection/sanitation in between vineyards.
-6.28.3 Mealybug Management: Marking Hotspots $\mathbf{YES} = 1$ 6.28.3 Mealybug Management: Marking Hotspots The farming operation marks and treats any mealybug hotspots during the growing season and closely monitors these locations the following season.
-YES = 1 $NO = 0$ The farming operation marks and treats any mealybug hotspots during the growing NO = 0 The farming operation marks and treats any mealybug hotspots during the growing season and closely monitors these locations the following season. ^{}Trapping alone may be ineffective - close visual inspection in addition to trapping is recommended.
+6.28.1 Mealybug Management: Monitoring Effectiveness The farming operation records applicable mealybug, mealybug predator, and mealybug parasite levels over time AND uses these reports to monitor the effectiveness of their management program. from less-infested to more-infested vineyards during a workday OR equipment and workers practice disinfection/sanitation in between vineyards.
+6.28.3 Mealybug Management: Marking Hotspots , , , , , , , , , , , , , , , , , , , , YES = 1 6.28.3 Mealybug Management: Marking Hotspots The farming operation marks and treats any mealybug hotspots during the growing season and closely monitors these locations the following season.
+YES = 1 $NO = 0$ The farming operation marks and treats any mealybug hotspots during the growing ^{}Trapping alone may be ineffective - close visual inspection in addition to trapping is recommended.
 Companion Information Scope: Individual vineyard management units submitted for LODI RULES certification.
 Purpose: To apply integrated pest management for mealybugs, especially the invasive vine mealybug, since mealybugs can vector leafroll virus and vitiviruses.
 Verification: Visual inspection of vineyard scouting/pest monitoring reports, pertinent vineyard and/or labor records for the above practices, and/or a map with any hotspots marked or a photo showing hotspot marking in the vineyard.
 Resources/References (continued on the following page):